Mortgages

 - The CFPB says different loan products and lenders use different DTI limits, so there is no one universal mortgage cutoff.

-- The often-cited 43 percent figure comes from standard Qualified Mortgage rules, but it is not the only number that matters in real-world underwriting.
+- The often-cited 43 percent figure comes from Qualified Mortgage framing, but it is not the only number that matters in real-world underwriting.

 What Mortgage DTI Actually Measures

 DTI measures the share of your gross monthly income that already goes to required debt payments.
 The CFPB explains that you calculate it by adding up monthly debt payments and dividing that total by gross monthly income.
-That makes DTI an affordability and capacity metric rather than a pure credit-risk history measure.
+That makes DTI an affordability and payment-capacity metric rather than a pure credit-history metric.

-For mortgage lending, that matters because the lender is trying to judge whether your budget can carry a large new housing payment on top of whatever you already owe.
-If your debt burden is already high relative to income, the lender may view the mortgage as less affordable even if you are current on all accounts.
+For mortgage lending, that matters because the lender is trying to judge whether your budget can carry a large new housing payment on top of what you already owe.
+If your debt burden is already high relative to income, the lender may view the mortgage as less affordable even if you are current on every account.

 Why Mortgage Lenders Care So Much About DTI